scala-ide/scala-ide.github.com/blog/_posts/2012-03-20-release-notes-2.0.1.md

 ---
 layout: blog
-title: Scala IDE for Eclipse 2.0.1
+title: Scala IDE for Eclipse 2.0.1 RC01
 disqus: true

 ---

-# Scala IDE for Eclipse 2.0.1

 We are very happy to announce a new release candidate of the Scala IDE for Eclipse!
 2.0.1 is a maintenance release containing only bug fixes, and is recommended for all users.